dgatlin/DGABot/README.md

       dgabot.load_model()
       dgabot.predict('www.googlexx111.com')

-Note: dgabot.predict() returns a dictionary of the form {'class': 0} or {'class': 1}, depending on the predited class of the input.
+Note: dgabot.predict() returns a dictionary of the form {'class': 0} or {'class': 1}, depending on the predicted class of the input.

 DGABot Microservice Usage Example